chriswarren/chriswarren.github.io/_posts/2015-03-13-drying-interactors-part-2.md

 This interactor calculates usage based on variables that we're not worried about today.
 What we're looking at is how `add_billable_item` provides a common interface for tracking what we need to bill a customer for as calculated across multiple interactors with our application.

 `add_billable_item` is defined in the `BillableItems` module which is included near the top of the interactor.
 I like to keep files like this that are used across multiple interactors in `/app/interactors/concerns`.
-As mentioned in Part 1, we need to tell our application to load these files by adding `config.autoload_paths += ["#{Rails.root}/app/interactors/concerns"]` to `application.rb` if we're building a Rails app.
+As mentioned in [part 1](/interactors/testing/2015/03/13/drying-interactors-part-1.html), we need to tell our application to load these files by adding `config.autoload_paths += ["#{Rails.root}/app/interactors/concerns"]` to `application.rb` if we're building a Rails app.

 {% highlight ruby %}
 module BillableItems